 The IRS taxable and nontaxable income list does not directly address credit card rewards.
-However, the experts say that the answer depends on the type of rewards you’re collecting, as well as the type of credit card you have.
+However, the experts say the answer is based on the kind of rewards you’re accumulating and the kind of credit card you have.

-For regular, ongoing rewards like cash back or travel points, you’ll have to spend money in order to get the rewards.
-So you’re not really getting “free” money like you would with a cash prize or bonus, which are taxable.
+You have to spend money to earn regular, ongoing rewards like cash back or travel points.
+So you’re not really getting “free” money like you would with a cash prize or bonus, which is taxable.

 “Credit card rewards for individuals are usually not taxable,” says Susan Allen, senior manager for tax practice and ethics at the American Institute of Certified Public Accountants.

 “The logic is that the reward is almost like using a coupon or getting a discount on the purchase,” Allen says, so by getting cash back, “it’s really like reducing the purchase price.”
 The same logic applies to travel points and miles.

 Usually, in order to receive a sign-up bonus, you’ll have to spend a certain amount on the card within a specified time frame.
 In this case, the reward is still more like a rebate than a prize or award, making it nontaxable.

 Credit card rewards that are not taxable because they require an expense in return are: